-"Principal Duties of a Higher Paying Position" refers to performing job duties that distinguish your position from a higher paying position, that you are reasonably seen to have moved from performing your job to performing the higher paying one. (explanatory note added for clarity in 2012)
+"Principal Duties of a Higher Paying Position" refers to performing job duties and/or responsibilities that distinguish your position from a higher paying position, that you are reasonably seen to have moved from performing your job to performing the higher paying one.
+(Explanatory note added for clarity in 2012.)